openshift/enhancements/enhancements/ingress/set-delete-http-headers.md

 2. There were no use cases mentioned for these headers in [RFE](https://issues.redhat.com/browse/RFE-464).

 3. A better solution for cookie headers is a new structured API feature.

+#### Header Configuration Options
-The following table summarizes which headers are allowed to be customized via the Route API or IngressController API:
+The following table summarizes the previously mentioned headers, and which API to use to customize them:

 | Header name                 | Configurable using IngressController `spec.httpHeaders.actions` | Configurable using Route `spec.httpHeaders.actions` | Configurable using another API                                                                                                               |
 |-----------------------------|-----------------------------------------------------------------|-----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|